The urgency with which anaemia is evaluated depends on the severity at presentation and whether the patient has active or acute bleeding.

 The first step in diagnosis is to identify the type of anaemia that is present, using the results of the FBC.
 Due to their relative reproducibility, mean corpuscular volume (MCV) and red cell width (RDW) are the most useful components in the initial classification of most anaemias.

 The anaemia may be:

 Microcytic (MCV <80 femtolitres [fL]): serum iron studies should be performed.

 Normocytic (MCV 80-100 femtolitres [fL]): the reticulocyte count should be examined to determine whether the anaemia is hypoproliferative (<2%) or hyperproliferative (>2%).

 Macrocytic (MCV >100 femtolitres [fL]): the peripheral smear should be examined for megaloblasts and hypersegmented neutrophils.
 If these cells are present, the anaemia is megaloblastic.
 If they are absent, the anaemia is non-megaloblastic.

 Microcytic anaemia: abnormal serum iron studies

-Diets low in meat produce iron deficiency.
+Enquire about the patient's diet.
+Diets low in meat may produce iron deficiency.
 Generalised malnutrition often produces combined vitamin B12 and/or folate deficiency, in which case the resulting anaemia is normocytic.
 Children may have pica.